dacloutier/page-mart/README.md

 - Copy JSON to clipboard with one click

 ### Import
-- Text area where user can paste previously exported JSON
+- Paste previously exported JSON
 - "Load" button validates and replaces current state
 - Warns user that this will overwrite existing data